- CANES HEADLINES: ALL NEWS POSTS

 The 5-0-1 Ocala Hurricanes tout the toughest defense, allowing only one goal in six outings.
 They also lead the league with 3.0 goals/game on attack, with a total of 18 tallies.
 Eight players are on the books for goals and assists.
 "Any of our players can score," Coach Miley said.
 "They practice every day against the league's best defense."

 The 4-0-2 Blue squad will face the 1-5-0 Aqua squad.
 "Aqua is better than their record," said Miley.
 "Those two squads practice together on Field 7.
 They know each other.
 Blue defeated Aqua, 5-1, at a late match on the big field back on April 7th.
 This will be an early match on a narrower field.
 Things won't be the same.
-League Director Bobby Hernfon will be filling in for Voach Michael Peterson to lead Aqua.
+League Director Bobby Herndon will be filling in for Coach Michael Peterson to lead Aqua.
 Coach Bobby is a defensive minded coach, and he helps coach both Aqua and Blue with their practices.
 Aqua could step up against Blue after the familiarity factor helps Coach Bobby adjust his Aqua side to Coach Gorman's older strikers on the Blue side.
 Coach Peterson has helped to coach Blue when Coach Gorman was out.
 He knows his opponent like he knows his own team.
-Aqua could make that one a low scoring battle."
+Aqua could make that one a low scoring battle.
+It's always a lot of fun to see our league's players well matched, because they really rise to these occasions."

 "We know we have a target on our back just like last season.
-That's what happens to marathon runners who pull ahead.
+That's what happens to marathon runners and soccer teams that pull ahead.
 We just pulled ahead and we have a race to finish.
 Coach Darren (Johnson) knows soccer and he has some strong and athletic players on Burgundy, two from our squad last fall.
-Those two will give him any information he needs about my strategies and formations.
-My former assistant coach from last fall is also working with him, and he knows plenty.
+Those two will be familiar with our strategies and formations, and we will be cheering for a strong contest from all the players.
+My former assistant coach from last fall is also working with Coach Darren, and he knows plenty.
 So there won't be many secrets.
 They aim to finish strong.
-It will be a tough contest."
+It will be a tough contest which should be a lot of fun."

 The Hurricanes will be down two players: Zach Kaiser, normally at right back, and Shelby Davis, normally at right midfield.
 "There's a family wedding and a family illness causing two of our players to miss this match," Coach Miley said.
 "Our prayers are with their families for these important times.
 Parents will notice our adjustments in the lineup pretty quickly.
 Anyone can play anywhere.
 Anyone can run a whole match.
 Anyone can score.
 They all are fit.
 And our defense is always ready.
 We know who we are and I have a few ideas to keep Burgundy off balance.
 We will just line up and play ball."